bartosz25/data-engineering-design-patterns-book/chapter-00-glossary-terms-for-the-book/README.md

 ### Raw data
 Represents data that is not processed at any moment in our data pipeline.
 In other words, the data have exactly the same format as during its initial generation.

+### Reference dataset
+Usually long-term data used to classify and define other datasets.
+Examples here are language codes, transaction codes, or yet country codes.

 ### Reprocessing
 The action of processing already processed dataset, for example because of a modified business logic or a data quality issues introduced by a buggy pipeline.

+### Row
+A single group of related data.

 ## S